Fytex/Instagram-Giveaways-Winner/README.md

   - followers
   - followings

 Depending on what you choose it will save in the respective directory.
-Then it will choose the file's name using the following format `{UserTarget}_{total}.json` where `UserTarget` is the user where we got the followers/followings and `total` is the number of users we got.
+Then it will choose the file's name using the following format `{User Target}_{total}.json` where `User Target` is the user where we got the followers/followings and `total` is the number of users we got.
-When searching for a `UserTarget` if the lowest one between the `limit` (in the config file)  and the number of followers/followings from the `UserTarget` is already met in a file then it will skip Step 2 and use that file automatically.
+When searching for a `User Target` if the lowest one between the `limit` (in the config file)  and the number of followers/followings from the `User Target` is already met in a file then it will skip Step 2 and use that file automatically.